Community Development Volunteers for Technical Assistance

 Rift Valley Children and Women Development Organization (RCWDO) is a non-governmental and not for profit organisation.
 It was established in 1993 by a group of Ethiopians who were committed to fighting poverty in the Rift Valley.

 Their aim is to create a healthy, productive and sustainable society which promotes quality of life and conserves the environment.
 To ensure this happens, RCWDO works with communities to include people who have been marginalised.
 RCWDO's work spans a variety of issues, including food security, education, health, gender equity and human rights.

-RCWDO became an Affiliate in 2011, but has been working with HelpAge International since 1998.
+RCWDO became a network member in 2011, but has been working with HelpAge International since 1998.
 Their joint work aims to provide and improve services in areas such as health, securing incomes and providing shelter.
 The two organisations have also lobbied local and national authorities to include older people in development work.